A colourful children’s playground stands firm amidst the waves of rubble from collapsed buildings in Antakya, Turkey.

 What they miss the most are not material things, but rather a community of people with which to share the experience.
 “It would be good if people were here with us, so that we would feel more encouraged and not feel that scared.”

 This has been one of the most important lessons of the DART Assessment Team when they were in Türkiye.
 People need people.
 Right now, it does not matter the background, language or culture barriers.
-Survivors just need other people to surround them and be with them in these ghost cities full of silence and desperation.
-This need for fellowship is definitely one of the main reasons why GAiN is sent a DART team to the ground.
+Survivors simply need other people to surround them and be with them in these ghost cities full of silence and desperation.
+This need for fellowship is definitely one of the main reasons why GAiN sent a DART team to the ground.

 Memduh, Serpil and Beste expressed their gratitude: “Thank you to anyone who wants to help us and thank you to the church as well that has been helping us.
 Basically, they saved our lives.
 If they were not here to provide for us, I don’t know what we would do.”